jporeilly/Pentaho--Containers/02--Pre-flight/preflight.md

 ```
 sudo nano harbor.yml
 ```

-Note: the configuration is fine for demo environments.
-For production it is highly recommended to generate a SSL certificate and key.
+Harbor does not ship with any certificates.the configuration is fine for demo environments.
+For production environments it is highly recommended to generate a SSL certificate and key.
 * locally setup FQDN harbor.example.com to access admin UI
 * update /etc/hosts with 10.0.0.101   harbor.skytap.example